filipsPL/NCN-github-OA/README.md

 1. The GitHub repository has an unique DOI, and the following up, peer-reviewed scientific paper also has its own DOI.
 We (the scientists) want to get citations from the scientific paper.
 Questions:
    - shall we require others to cite both GitHub repo and scientific paper?
 Or only the paper?
    - if both are cited, can we merge both citations (eg in Google Scholar)?

+# Discussion

+Feel free to discuss these matters on the [discussion page](https://github.com/filipsPL/NCN-github-OA/discussions).